 About this indicator

-This indicator includes adults aged over 16 years in NSW who reported smoking daily.
+This indicator includes adults aged over 16 years in NSW who reported smoking daily and occasionally.

 * People aged 16 years and over.